 I started Her Royal Science simply because I love meaningful conversations.

 I enjoy learning about people - who they are, what they have seen, and who they want to be.
-More than anything, I wanted to create Her Royal Science for minoritised peoples in STEM to share our life experiences in a safe space, free from reproach or ridicule, thereby allowing others who may have experienced something similar to feel seen and heard.
+More than anything, I wanted to create Her Royal Science for minoritised peoples in STEM to share our life experiences in a safe space, thereby allowing others who may have experienced something similar to feel seen and heard.

 Please join me on this journey.
 I invite you to listen, reflect, and grow with me.

 - Dr Asma Bashir, Founder and Host

 Under the supervision of Dr Cheryl Wellington, Dr Bashir completed her PhD in Neuroscience at the University of British Columbia (UBC) in Vancouver, Canada, after having completed her BA Hons in Psychology at Boston University, USA.

 For her PhD, Dr Bashir used preclinical and clinical approaches to investigate mechanisms of traumatic brain injury that lead to cerebrovascular compromise and axonal damage, including preclinical evaluation of a potential therapeutic approach.